olleharstedt/olleharstedt.github.io/_posts/2022-12-12-nbody-benchmark-in-php-c-polyglot-pholyglot.markdown

 _Pholly_ is the PHP dialect that's supported by Pholyglot (mostly a subset + some required annotations).

-This blog post describes the features needed inside the Pholyglot compiler to complete the nbody benchmark from [benchmarkgames](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/nbody.html).
+This blog post describes the features needed inside the Pholyglot compiler to complete the nbody benchmark from [benchmarksgame](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/nbody.html).

 Topics:

 * Polymorphic arrays
-* Class/struct base
+* Class/struct base with "methods"
 * Loops
-* Some kind of generics for `array_slice`
+* Some kind of generics for `array_slice` function

 **Arrays**